-SENATE THIRD READING SB 63 (Wiener and Arreguín) As Amended September 03, 2025 Majority vote SUMMARY Creates the Transportation Revenue Measure District (District) including Alameda, Contra Costa, and San Francisco counties and authorizes the District to propose a new retail transaction and use tax, to be administered by Metropolitan Transportation Commission (MTC), for a duration of 10-15 years, and to be placed on the November 2026 ballot to fund transit operations for specified Bay Area transit operators.
-Major Provisions Transportation Revenue Measure District 1) Creates the District and Governing Board (Board) to include the jurisdictions of the Counties of Alameda and Contra-Costa and the City and County of San Francisco.
-Requires the District to be staffed MTC.
+SENATE THIRD READING SB 63 (Wiener and Arreguín) As Amended September 04, 2025 2/3 vote.
+Urgency SUMMARY Creates the Transportation Revenue Measure District (District) including Alameda, Contra Costa, Santa Clara, and San Mateo and the city and county of San Francisco and authorizes the District to propose a new retail transaction and use tax, that the Metropolitan Transportation Commission (MTC) administers for 14 years, and to be placed on the November 2026 ballot to fund operations for specified Bay Area transit operators.
+Major Provisions Transportation Revenue Measure District 1) Creates the District and Governing Board (Board) to include the jurisdictions of the Counties of Alameda, Contra-Costa, Santa Clara, San Mateo, and the City and County of San Francisco.
+Requires MTC to staff the District and allocates a portion of revenues to MTC for administrative costs.
 Revenue Measures - 2) Authorizes the Board to impose a retail transaction and use tax, either directly or through a qualified voter initiative.
-Defines parameters for the revenue measure, including: - a) Requires the tax rate to be 1⁄2 of 1% for Alameda and Contra Costa Counties and between 1⁄2 of 1% and 1% for San Francisco County in 1/8% increments; - b) Requires the revenue measure be on the November 2026 ballot and be for 10-15 years in duration; and, - c) Specify the purposes for which the revenues will be used. - 3) If the measure is successful, requires the District to establish an independent oversight committee, as defined, to ensure that any revenues generated pursuant to this section are expended consistent with the statute.
-Expenditures - 4) Requires the Board to allocate to MTC to then allocate revenues to AC Transit, BART, Caltrain, and Muni exclusively for transit operations expenses. - 5) Authorizes MTC to utilize up to 10% of revenues for initiatives included in the 2021 Bay Area Transit Transformation Action Plan or any successor plan. - 6) Requires the Board, after the amounts are allocated to AC Transit, BART, Caltrain, and Muni, to allocate any remaining funds directly to the counties for support of public transit expenses, as specified.
+Defines parameters for the revenue measure, including: - a) Requires the tax rate to be 1⁄2 of 1% for Alameda, Contra Costa, Santa Clara and San Mateo Counties and 1% for San Francisco County - b) Requires the revenue measure be on the November 2026 ballot and be for 14 years in duration; and, - c) Specify the purposes for which the revenues will be used. - 3) Requires the District to establish an independent oversight committee, as defined, to ensure that any revenues generated pursuant to the measureare expended consistent with the statute.
+Expenditures - 4) Requires the Board to allocate revenues to MTC to suballocate to AC Transit, BART, Caltrain, San Fransisco Bay Ferry, Alameda and Contra Costa small bus operators, Golden Gate Transit and San Francisco Metropolitan Transportation Authority (Muni) exclusively for transit operations expenses based on a percentage of the revenue generated by each county. - 5) Authorizes a specified amount of revenue that each county generates to be spent on public transit expenses at their discretion. - 6) Authorizes MTC to use a percentage of the revenues for accessibility programs, Clipper START free and reduced cost transfers, and mapping and wayfinding and transit priority projects and programs.
 Financial Transparency and Review 7) Requires, upon approval of the regional revenue measure, MTC contract with an independent third party to develop a comprehensive financial efficiency review of AC Transit, BART, Caltrain, and Muni.
-Regional Network Management Accountability 8) Requires transit operators that receive funding from the regional revenue measure to comply with the policies and programs adopted by MTC through its Regional Network Management framework in order to fulfill initiatives included in the 2021 Bay Area Transit Transformation Action Plan or successor plan.
-Miscellaneous - 9) Authorizes a county transportation authority or MTC to impose a retail transactions and use tax for up to 1%, in any combination of 1/8% increments in San Mateo and San Francisco counties, as specified. - 10) Declares that the provisions of the bill are severable, as specified. - 11) Adds an urgency clause to take effect immediately.
+Regional Network Management Accountability - 8) Requires transit operators that receive funding from the regional revenue measure to comply with the policies and programs adopted by MTC through its Regional Network Management framework in order to fulfill initiatives included in the 2021 Bay Area Transit Transformation Action Plan or successor plan. - 9) Requires MTC to submit a report to the Legislature on or before January 1, 2028, and each year thereafter on the status of outcomes of these initiatives and transit ridership in the region.
+Miscellaneous - 10) Declares that the provisions of the bill are severable, as specified. - 11) Provides that this act shall be known as the Connect Bay Area Act. - 12) Adds an urgency clause to take effect immediately.